MarcialRosales/maven-concourse-pipeline/README.md

-# Deploy Artifact
+# Deploy Artifact to Pivotal Cloud Foundry

 ## Purpose

-Up until now we have built our application but we have not deploy its artifact to a maven repository so that others can use it.
-The goal of this step is to publish our application' jar to the corporate Maven repo we set up in the previous step.
+The purpose of this step is to take an artifact from a Maven repository *JFrog* and push it *Cloud Foundry*.
+This step should trigger as soon as a new version is available.

 ## Set up
 We inherit the set up from the step `02_use_corporate_maven_repo` which gives us *Concourse* and *JFrog*.